Thursday, January 13, 2022

 In other news, Tiff’s Treats had two dozen cookies for $23 yesterday but I did not want to be fat.

 Tiff’s Treats, if you don’t know, is a store that bakes fresh cookies and delivers them hot to your door when you want them.
 Like, whenever you want them.
 This is both incredibly delightful and incredibly problematic.
-They have amazing chocolate chip peanut butter cookies, among others, not to mention various seasonal cookies that have never disappointed.
+They have amazing chocolate chip peanut butter cookies, not to mention various seasonal cookies that have never disappointed.
 At Christmas, they had peppermint chocolate chip.
 This month is red velvet.

 I cannot overstate the delight of opening up an app, tapping on a cookie, and having it show up fresh and hot on your doorstep a half hour later.